evispa/NercuryCodeIgniterBundle/Resources/doc/index.rst

     $response = $this->get("ci")->getResponse($request);

 This method will redirect request handling to CodeIgniter and it's routing.

-The need might arise just to use some legacy CodeIgniter code in libraries, modules or even helpers.
+The need might arise just to use some legacy CodeIgniter code to get libraries, modules or even helpers.
 In that case, you can get CI instance::

     $CI = & $this->get("ci")->getInstance();

-In case "getResponse" was called before, it would return the controller used.
+In case "getResponse" was called before, it will return the controller used.
 Otherwise, a fake controller instance will be created.
 Therefore "getResponse" can not be used if "getInstance" was called.